bernardnongpoh/web/07-api/README.md

 Web application framework is a collection of pieces of software designed to ease the development of web applications.
 Web application frameworks provide common solutions for a wide variety of tasks such as database access, input filtering for security purposes, authentication, session handling and templates for website development.

 There are several different types of web application frameworks:
-* General purpose website frameworks (Ruby On Rails)
+* General purpose website frameworks (Ruby On Rails, ExpressJS, Django, Flask)
 * Discussion forums, wikis and weblogs (WikiBase/WikiWikiWeb)
 * Organizational portals (JBoss Portal)
 * Content Management Systems (CMS) (Joomla, Drupal, Wordpress)